datatug/datatug/README.md

 DataTug turns scattered data into a connected, navigable workspace — combining the speed of the CLI with the clarity of a Web UI for exploration, troubleshooting, and collaboration.

 ## What it is and why?

 This is an agent service for https://datatug.app that you can run on your local machine, or some server to allow DataTug app to scan databases & execute SQL requests.

 It can be run with your user account credentials (*e.g. trusted connection*) or under some service account.

-## Family of DataTug apps

-The `datatug` app has a lot of modules.
-Some ot that modules can be run as standalone CLI apps:

-- [`fsv`](../datatug/apps/firestoreviewer) - A Firestore Viewer, similar to running `datatug firestore`

 ## Would you steal my data?